 Today, it is generally accepted in Switzerland that the acquisition of a company requires a due diligence examination in at least four areas: the target company's products, financials, tax and legal situation.
-Depending on the target company and type of transaction, the due diligence may need to be expanded to further fields, such as pensions, insurance, health and safety and environmental aspects.
-Of ever growing importance, in particular in a cross-border M&A context, is also the compliance due diligence, in particular, a review of a target entity's policies and practical implementation in the fields of data protection, data security, anti-corruption and international sanctions.
+Depending on the target company and type of transaction, the due diligence may need to be expanded to further fields, such as pensions, insurance, health and safety, and environmental aspects.
+Of ever-growing importance, in particular in a cross-border M&A context, is also compliance due diligence - in particular, a review of a target entity's policies and practical implementation in the fields of data protection, data security, anti-corruption and international sanctions, and generally in environmental, social and governance (ESG) matters.

-The due diligence process aims at mending the information deficit of buyer with respect to the target company.
-The purpose of the due diligence is at least two-fold: First, buyer wants to understand the purchase object and identify defects, deficiencies and risks; these have an impact on the value, thus, influence the price calculation regarding the target and the potential legal protection required by buyer in the acquisition agreement.
+The due diligence process aims at mending the information deficit of the buyer, with respect to the target company, before signing the acquisition agreement.
+The purpose of the due diligence is at least twofold.
+First, the buyer wants to understand the purchase object and identify defects, deficiencies and risks; these have an impact on the value, thus influencing the price calculation regarding the target and the potential legal protection required by the buyer in the acquisition agreement.
 Secondly, the due diligence can furnish valuable information to prepare the business integration process with respect to the target company after the closing of the transaction.
+In addition, the due diligence process can considerably reduce the liability risk for the seller, as the knowledge that a buyer acquires and/or can acquire in the due diligence process generally limits a seller's representations and warranties.